elixir-lang/elixir-lang.github.com/_posts/2020-01-27-elixir-v1-10-0-released.markdown

 Elixir's calendar data types got many improvements, such as sigil support for third-party calendars, as well as the additions of [`DateTime.now!/2`](https://hexdocs.pm/elixir/DateTime.html#now!/2), [`DateTime.shift_zone!/3`](https://hexdocs.pm/elixir/DateTime.html#shift_zone!/3), and [`NaiveDateTime.local_now/0`](https://hexdocs.pm/elixir/NaiveDateTime.html#local_now/0).

-There are many improvements related to Elixir's AST in this release too.
-First of all, [`Code.string_to_quoted/2`](https://hexdocs.pm/elixir/Code.html#string_to_quoted/2) has two new options, `:token_metadata` and `:literal_encoder`, that give more control over Elixir's parser.
+There are many improvements related to Elixir's AST in this release too. [`Code.string_to_quoted/2`](https://hexdocs.pm/elixir/Code.html#string_to_quoted/2) has two new options, `:token_metadata` and `:literal_encoder`, that give more control over Elixir's parser.
 This information was already available to the Elixir code formatter and has now been made public.
-These changes alongside compiler tracing means tools like [Credo](https://github.com/rrrene/credo), [Boundary](https://github.com/sasa1977/boundary), and IDE integrations now have an even better foundation to analyze the source code.
+These changes alongside compiler tracing means tools like [Credo](https://github.com/rrrene/credo), [Boundary](https://github.com/sasa1977/boundary), and IDE integrations have an even better foundation to analyze the source code.

 [ExUnit](https://hexdocs.pm/ex_unit), our test framework, ships two small but important improvements: `ExUnit.CaptureIO` can now be used by tests that run concurrently and we have added "pattern-matching diffing".
 To understand the last feature, take this code: